TUDelft-books/CSBB-textbook/book/_build/html/_sources/Quarter1/Week1_5.md

 ## Group activity of the week

 Your project should be coming along, and your background research should be nearing adequate stage.

--   Prepare an annotated list of your sources so far.
-Also include what things you still need to research?
-What don't you know?
+This is the time to assemble your sources.
+Also analyse what things you still need to research.
+What don’t you know?

 ## Discussion Questions